MaximeRobeyns/agnfinder/docs/source/index.rst

 <installation.html>`_ page.
 This page contains information for both users and
 developers.

+For configuration guidance and general usage, please see the `configuration
+<configuration.html>`_ page.

 This is a fork of the original AGNFinder project by Mike Walmsey and collaborators, which aims to use (conditional) generative modelling techniques to map from photometry to distributions over physical parameters :math:`\theta`.